Top Five Indoor Exercise Ideas for Weight Loss

 The intensity level during an aqua aerobics class varies but individuals can increase the intensity level during classes by adding ankle weights, dumbbells and buoyancy belts.
 These props will add resistance, forcing the participant to work harder.
 The added resistance will also increase EPOC and enhance weight loss.

 The benefits of resistance training for weight loss are well known.
 Adding lean muscle mass increases RMR, allowing the body to burn calories more effectively and enhancing fat loss.
 An ideal protocol for weight loss resistance training involves prescribing 3 sets of 10 reps at 10RM or lighter.
 The focus should be on large muscle groups, as this will increase RMR.
 As the goal is weight loss, it is not necessary for participants to rest between sets.
 In fact, not resting will add to the aerobic effect of the session, further increasing weight loss through EPOC(1).

 #4 Gym-Based Cardio

-Gyms offer a variety of options for cardio training and can enhance weight loss providing individuals follow a fat loss program.
-Heart rate training and HIIE are the best options for gym based cardio weight loss but participants can lose motivation.
+Gyms offer a variety of options for cardio training and can enhance weight loss providing individuals to follow a fat loss program.
+Heart rate training and HIIE are the best options for gym-based cardio weight loss but participants can lose motivation.
 Alternating machines or setting goals for each session can combat this.
 For instance, individuals can be instructed to complete a certain distance on the rowing machine or treadmill, follow a hill program on the stationary bike or cross-trainer/elliptical machine or use a combination of machines to achieve a target heart rate.
-Encouraging individuals to move away from steady state moderate intensity cardio will also benefit their weight loss efforts and stop them becoming complacent when using cardio equipment.
+Encouraging individuals to move away from steady-state moderate-intensity cardio will also benefit their weight loss efforts and stop them from becoming complacent when using cardio equipment.

 #5 Sports-Specific Training